ocoda/event-sourcing/README.md

 // TODO: Explain the @Event decorator, what it defaults to, how this reflects in the event-store, event streams, event-envelopes, how serialization can be customized, publishing, ...

 ## EventStore
-// TODO: Explain how the event-store works (using streamIds, pools for multi-tenancy, etc.)
+// TODO: Explain how the event-store works (using streamIds, pools for multi-tenancy, setup, etc.)

 # Repositories
 // TODO: Explain what aggregate repositories are and how they work